carbon-language/carbon-lang/docs/design/generics/details.md

 For implementations to agree:

--   The presence of modifier keywords such as `external` before `impl` must match between a forward declaration and definition.
+-   The presence of the modifier keyword `final` before `impl` must match between a forward declaration and definition.
 -   If either declaration includes a `where` clause, they must both include one.
     If neither uses `where _`, they must match in that they produce the associated constants with the same values considered separately.